0xSero/partisia-docs/docs/bpinclusion.md

 - The public information regarding the node given by the operator must be validated.
 - Sufficient stakes committed.
 - Test run is successful.
-- The transaction fees of Register Transaction has been paid.
+- The transaction fees of Register and Staking Transaction have been paid.
+-